PEN/Bellwether Prize for Socially Engaged Fiction ($25,000)

 Submissions for the 2018 awards cycle will be accepted from June 1, 2017 through October 26, 2017.

-• a $25 submission fee.
+- A $25 submission fee.
 Submittable will provide instructions for paying through their website or through PayPal.
-PEN will not be accepting checks, money orders, nor cash as a means of payment.
+PEN will not be accepting checks, money orders, or cash as a means of payment.
 Early application is strongly advised.

 - Click here to apply for the 2018 PEN/Bellwether Prize.

 - Each applicant will receive information regarding the status of their application in February 2018 or earlier.

 - Can the four publications be published online?

 - Yes, as long as they aren’t published on your personal blog, online magazines, blogs, etc.